-Red-tailed Hawks are the most common raptor species in both the Washington metro area and the United States.
-They can be seen at any time of the year, but they are not common at Monticello Park, but you occasionally can see one fly over.
+Spring: Red-tailed Hawks are the most common raptor species in both the Washington metro area and the United States.
+They are not common at Monticello Park, but you occasionally can see one fly over.

 Where to See Them in the Park

 Red-tailed Hawks prefer open areas to look for prey.
 They sometimes fly over Monticello Park, but they rarely perch there.

 Adult Red-tailed Hawks are fairly easy to identify.
 They have long, rounded wings and a short red tail.
 They have a heavily streaked belly band on their light underparts.
 A dark border extends from the wing tip around the back edge of the wing.
 Each shoulder has a dark line.
 The sexes are similar.
 Red-tailed Hawks are larger and have a longer wingspan than Red-shouldered Hawks, a common species with whom a Red-tailed Hawk could be confused.

 Juvenile Red-tailed Hawks are not as easy to identify.
 The tail has light-and-dark bars and is not red, and the border on the wings is not pronounced.
 Juveniles still have the dark belly band.

 The call of the Red-tailed Hawk is a descending scream that has a raspy quality.
 It is much less clear than the call of the Red-shouldered, and it is an archetypal raptor vocalization.Hear the calls of the Red-tailed Hawk.

 If you want to become confused about races, color morphs, and plumages, study the Red-tailed Hawk.
 The species has more than a dozen races, and some of the color morphs range from very pale to a deep chocolate-brown.
 Birds of these races and morphs go through a range of plumages.
 People who live in the Washington Area usually don't have to deal with a lot of the more extreme instances of these variations.

 Origin of Names